elizhyu/elizhyu.github.io/resume.md

 ## SUMMARY

-I am a graduating Electrical and Computer Engineering Master student at Georgia Institute of Technology specializing in VLSI design, and I finished my BS degree in Electrical and Computer Engineering Technology at Purdue University specializing in embedded systems.
+I am a newly graduated Electrical and Computer Engineering Master student at Georgia Institute of Technology specializing in VLSI design, and I finished my BS degree in Electrical and Computer Engineering Technology at Purdue University specializing in embedded systems.
 Right now, I am looking for opportunities for embedded systems, circuit design and firmware/software development, preferably in IoT, 3D Manufacturing, and Automotive Industry.
 <br>
 ***Legally authorized to work in US, Permanent Residency pending, without requiring sponsorship**